cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > ~~~
 > {: .language-cpp}
 >
-> It will tell which configuration will use.
-So, the macro will run with the Ntupple in `files[useFile]` and results will be stored in `directoriesToSave[useFile]`.
+> It will tell which configuration the progtam will use.
+So, the macro will run with the Ntupple in `files[useFile]` and the results will be stored in `directoriesToSave[useFile]`.
 >
-> Three firsts files are not used in this execise.
+> the first three files won't be used in this execise.
 {: .solution}

 > ## About code
 >
-> Normally we need to set variabl e `bool isMC` and `const char* resonance`, but at this time it is done already and set automatically for these ntupples names.
+> Normally we need to set the variables `bool isMC` and `const char* resonance`, but at this time it is already done and set automatically for these ntupples' names.
 >
-> Also this code was made for ϒ and J/ψ only.
+> As a note, this code was developed for ϒ and J/ψ resonances only.
 We pretend to work on for Z Boson in future.
 {: .callout}

 ## Editting bins

-To change binnig, find **PassingFailing.h**
+To change the binning, locate **PassingFailing.h**

 ~~~
 cd ../classes